kamil467/az400/readme.md

 -  BFG Repo-Cleaner
         - BFG Repo-Cleaner is a commonly used open-source tool for deleting or "fixing" content in repositories.
 It's easier to use than the git filter-branch command.
 For a single file or set of files, use the --delete-files option:

+#
+#### Type of Quality Process in each stages

+- Continuous deployment should include passive penetration tests as well as SSL and infrastructure scans.
+- Nightly test runs should include infrastructure scans and active penetration tests.
+- Continuous integration should include an Open-Source Software (OSS) vulnerability scan.
+-  The integrated development environment/pull request step should include static code analysis and code reviews.